Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Numerical results

 To resolve the degeneracy at $\lambda_0^{\star}$, it is essential to utilize the off-diagonal entries of the data tensor, which encode important information about the spectral structure.
 We can check that the $\mc{Z}$ matrix has the form

-The off-diagonal entry $\mc{Z}_{0,1}(t) = e^{-\i 0.1 t}$, for example, reveals two key pieces of information: \begin{enumerate} \item $\lambda_3 = 0.1$ must be one of the dominant eigenvalues, as it is the only effective frequency present in the signal; \item The degeneracy of dominant eigenvalue $\lambda_0^{\star}$ must be at least two, since the signal corresponding to the frequency $\lambda \approx 0$ vanishes in this off-diagonal entry. \end{enumerate} The first point allows for a more accurate estimation of the location of $\lambda_2$, while the second provides insight into the multiplicity of $\lambda_1^{\star}$.
+The off-diagonal entry $\mc{Z}_{0,1}(t) = {\frac{1}{3}}e^{-\i 0.1 t}$, for example, reveals two key pieces of information: \begin{enumerate} \item ${\lambda_2} = 0.1$ must be one of the dominant eigenvalues, as it is the only effective frequency present in the signal; \item The degeneracy of dominant eigenvalue $\lambda_0^{\star}$ must be at least two, since the signal corresponding to the frequency $\lambda \approx 0$ vanishes in this off-diagonal entry. \end{enumerate} The first point allows for a more accurate estimation of the location of $\lambda_2$, while the second provides insight into the multiplicity of {$\lambda_0^{\star}$}.

 Now we perform numerical simulations to demonstrate the main ideas of QFAMES.
-We independently sample $\{t_n\}_{n\in N}$ with $N = 2000$ from the truncated Gaussian distribution $a_T(t)$ defined in~\cref{eqn:a_T} with truncation parameter $\sigma = 1$, and generate each $Z_n$ using a single-shot generalized?
-Hadamard test.
+We independently sample ${\{t_n\}^N_{n=1}}$ with $N = 2000$ from the truncated Gaussian distribution ${a_T^{\rm trunc}}(t)$ defined in~\cref{eqn:a_T} with truncation parameter $\sigma = 1$, and generate each $Z_n$ using a single-shot generalized Hadamard test.
 In~\cref{fig:illustrative_QFAMES_a}, we plot the magnitude of each entry of $G(\theta)$ for $T=40$.
 The diagonal entries exhibit a prominent peak corresponding to $\lambda_0^{\star}$, while the second peak near $\lambda_2$ is not clearly identifiable.
-As a result, the standard QPE based approach described in~\cref{sec:single_state_limitation} cannot locate $\lambda_2$ and fails to reveal the multiplicity of $\lambda_0^{\star}$.
-Although the diagonal landscapes are the same in~\cref{fig:illustrative_QFAMES_a}, if we focus on the off diagonal landscapes, it is evident that there exists one dominant eigenvalue near $\lambda_2=0.1$.
-This can be more systematically observed in the plot of the Frobenius norm $\|G(\theta)\|_F^2$ in~\cref{fig:illustrative_QFAMES_b}, which clearly reveals two distinct dominant eigenvalues, including an ``amplified'' peak near $\lambda_0 = \lambda_1 = 0$.
-Figures~\cref{fig:illustrative_QFAMES_c} and~\cref{fig:illustrative_QFAMES_d} show the singular values of $G(\theta)$ at $\theta=0$ and $\theta=0.1$, respectively.
-They exactly recover the multiplicities: two dominant eigenvalues near zero and one near 0.1.
+As a result, the standard {QPE-based} approach described in~\cref{sec:single_state_limitation} cannot locate $\lambda_2$ and fails to reveal the multiplicity of $\lambda_0^{\star}$.
+Although the diagonal landscapes are the same in~\cref{fig:illustrative_QFAMES_a}, if we focus on the {off-diagonal} landscapes, it is evident that there exists one dominant eigenvalue near $\lambda_2=0.1$.
+This can be more systematically observed in the plot of the Frobenius norm {$\|G(\theta)\|_F$} in~\cref{fig:illustrative_QFAMES_b}, which clearly reveals two distinct dominant eigenvalues, including an ``amplified'' peak near $\lambda_0 = \lambda_1 = 0$. {Note that the artificial peaks in \cref{fig:illustrative_QFAMES_a} and \cref{fig:illustrative_QFAMES_b} are due to noises that can be suppressed as we increase the number of samples $N$.} Figures~\cref{fig:illustrative_QFAMES_c} and~\cref{fig:illustrative_QFAMES_d} show the singular values of $G(\theta)$ at $\theta=0$ and $\theta=0.1$, respectively.
+They exactly recover the multiplicities: {two states associated with the dominant eigenvalue near zero and one state associated with the dominant eigenvalue near $0.1$.}